wisnuaji99/mb1313600022/README.md

 I want to create a simple marketplace app.

 ### 1313617035 (Adini Gufroni)
-I want to create an application that show information about taking care pets for new pet owner (especially cat).
+I want to create an application that display information about taking care of pets for new pet owner (especially cat).